pbanavara/pbanavara.github.io/about.md

 permalink: /about/
 ---

-I am a generalist software engineer and I specialize in distributed systems.
-I want to build products and systems that can shape the future of mankind in a positive manner.
+I am a generalist software engineer.
+I specialize in backend and machine learning.
+Backend in my day job, ML in my side projects.

 #### [Contact](maito:pradeepbs@gmail.com)